Defence study shows caffeine can reduce driver error

 The study examined the effects of caffeinated chewing gum on drowsiness and driving performance on people who were sleep deprived.

-The Defence study was undertaken in partnership with UniSA Sleep Research Centre, Walter Reed Army Institute of Research (US) and Monash University Accident Research Centre.
+The Defence study was undertaken in partnership with University of South Australia (UniSA) Sleep Research Centre, Walter Reed Army Institute of Research (US) and Monash University Accident Research Centre.

 Fellow Defence researcher Kayla Johnson said “In real life you often don’t have the luxury of stopping when you’re tired, so you need some compensatory strategies to combat cognitive fatigue, and when you’re driving this is particularly important because of road safety”.